 Hugh graduated from the University of Kansas with a Bachelor of Fine Arts degree.
 He worked over forty years in the architectural field in Wichita Kansas, where he still resides.
-Many of Hugh's paintings reflect his formal training as an architectural delineator.
+Many of Hugh's paintings reflect his formal training as an architectural delineator, often incorporating various structures such as homes and/or barns etc. into his landscapes.
 He has a keen eye for composition and color and his landscapes are both nostalgic in their purity and realistic in their execution.
-Hugh is an artist who is able to paint in a style that is easy for people of all ages to relate to and appreciate.
+Hugh is an artist who paints in a style that is easy for people of all ages to relate to and appreciate.

-Indian Summer Takes a Turn was awarded Best of Show in the Kansas Watercolor Society National Exhibition 2012.
-He also received a First Place Award for his painting Days End Aglow from the Missouri Watercolor Society's National Members' Invitational 2012.
-In 2011, he received the Watercolor Missouri National's "Board of Directors Award" for his painting Little Chapel.
-He was also awarded the 2010 "Award of Excellence" (Best of Show) from the Watercolor Missouri National for his painting Posts.
-Hugh's entry in the Kansas Watercolor Society National Exhibition 2009, Upper Fox Creek, received a Purchase Award and a Cash Award.
-The Friends of the Kansas Watercolor Society chose Upper Fox Creek as the recipient of their Cash Award.
+Greer was awarded Best of Show in the Kansas Watercolor Society National Exhibition 2012.
+He also received a First Place Award from the Missouri Watercolor Society's National Members' Invitational 2012.
+In 2011, he received the Watercolor Missouri National's "Board of Directors Award."
+He was also awarded the 2010 "Award of Excellence" (Best of Show) from the Watercolor Missouri National.
+Hugh's entry in the Kansas Watercolor Society National Exhibition 2009 received a Purchase Award and a Cash Award.
+The Friends of the Kansas Watercolor Society chose one of Greer's paintings as the recipient of their Cash Award.
 Also in 2009, he received "The Sutherland Lumber Co.
-Award" from the Watercolor Missouri National 2009 for his painting Family Cycle.
-He received the "George Latta Memorial Award" from the 2008 Watercolor Missouri National show for his painting Greenwood County Winter.
-In 2007, he was honored with a cash award from the Kansas Watercolor Society "Winter Invitational" for his painting River Town.
-In 2006, Hugh received the H K Holbein Award from the Missouri Watercolor Society Members' Invitational show.
+Award" from the Watercolor Missouri National 2009.
+He received the "George Latta Memorial Award" from the 2008 Watercolor Missouri National show.
+In 2007, he was honored with a cash award from the Kansas Watercolor Society "Winter Invitational."

 He is the author of two books.
 Hugh Greer Missouri to New Mexico, published in 1997, a sampling of Hugh's art with verse by Cathy Bolon Stephenson and Acrylic Landscape Painting Techniques, published in 2001 by North Light, a "how to. . ." book.